What type of Validation does your RTO need to complete?

 Did the RTO's assessment system allow for consistent, reliable use of the tool?

-This validation activity is the formal process as required by the Standards for RTOs 2015.
+This validation activity of the assessment judgements made using the assessment tools is the formal process as required by the 2025 Standards for RTOs at Outcome Standard 1.5.
 This a quality review process that every RTO must undertake.

-The aim of formal validation is to confirm that your RTO's assessment system can consistently produce valid assessment judgments.
+The aim of this type of validation is to confirm that your RTO's assessment system can consistently produce valid assessment judgments.

-It is typically conducted after assessment is complete - hence post-implementation validation.
+It is conducted after assessment is complete - hence post-use validation of assessment tools.

 Within this process, validators are to consider the validity of both assessment practices and assessment judgements (how the assessment has been conducted/the assessment system and how the assessments have been marked).
 It is the latter which can be confused with moderation - more on that below.

-The Standards also require the following when it comes to formal validation:
+The Standards also require the following when it comes to validation of assessment judgements:

-A systematic process in place (a validation plan)
+A process in place (a validation plan) for regular validation of training products on an RTO's scope of registration

-A plan which covers specific quantities over set time-frames (five-year cycle to validate all training products on an RTO's scope; 50% to be completed within the first three years of any five-year cycle)
+A plan which covers specific quantities over set time-frames (five-year cycle to validate all training products on an RTO's scope)

 Details within the plan as to what will be validated when, and by who, and how any actions will be recorded and acted upon